 Relapse Records has long been synonymous with some of the most extreme forms of metal, thanks to releases by Coalesce, Dillinger Escape Plan, Godflesh, and Neurosis (to name a few).
-The label’s sound has diversified a bit in recent years with releases from Cloakroom, Nothing, Survive, and Zombi, and nowadays, one can’t simply assume that a Relapse release is “metal” in any usual sense of the word.
-Even so, there’s always something extreme and uncompromising about it.
+But with recent releases from Cloakroom, Nothing, Survive, and Zombi, the label’s sound has diversified a bit, and nowadays, one can’t simply assume that a Relapse release will be “metal” in any traditional sense of the word.
+Even so, there will still be something extreme and uncompromising about it.

 Case in point: You’ll often see Miracle’s The Strife of Love in a Dream described as “synth-pop,” which is technically true.
 The album’s songs are all synth-driven and some, like “Light Mind” and “The Seventeen Nineties,” are catchy in their own way.
 But while Depeche Mode’s Black Celebration and Violator are valid points of comparison — the duo’s rich, deep vocals bear more than a passing resemblance to David Gahan’s — Miracle’s esoteric sound taps into both an intensity and a dark elegance that’s not so easily captured by the “synth-pop” tag.

 Some of that’s due to the duo’s musical pedigree.
 In addition to his work in Zombi, Steve Moore has composed horror soundtracks for films including Cub and The Guest.
 Not surprisingly, the ominous arpeggios, scattered percussion, and spectral vocals that open the album on “The Parsifal Gate” go a long way towards creating a tense, disquieting mood (especially during the song’s always-building-and-never-ending dénouement).
 “Night Sides” conjures a similar mood with haunting keyboard arrangements à la Makeup & Vanity Set’s cinematic synthwave, as well as sinister vocals and mournful string-like arrangements.